“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who

 Christ is the source of knowledge mentioned in verse two.
 God the Father is the source of life and godliness in verse three.
 To know Christ is to know God; to know God is to know Christ.
 We can use God’s power for life and godliness when we know His power.

 Source is the point of emphasis in the phrase “through the knowledge of Him.”
 By employing knowledge of God in our experience, we come to understand all things that pertain to life and godliness.
 This makes our knowledge firm and solid.
 We find out what God has provided for us as we read and study our Bible.
 The better we know our Bible, the better we know God.

 This word for “knowledge” is different from the normal word for knowledge.
 There is a prefix in front of this word, making it an intense term – “full-knowledge.”
 This is more than ordinary knowledge.
 It is a full-orbed knowledge of God (Co 1:10).

 The better we know God’s Word, the better able we are to apply God’s principles for us.

 The better we know God, the better we are to appropriate all operating assets God has put at our disposal.
 What good is an asset if we do not use it?
 What good is my computer if I do not use it?
 What good are the provisions of God if we do not use them?

-God catalogues all our assets in the Word of God.
+God catalogs all our assets in the Word of God.
 The child of God is supposed to read and study the Word so that he may use it efficiently.
 The better we know the manual, the better we can use the equipment.
 Where do you start?
-To bad babies do not come with a manual!
+Too bad babies do not come with a manual!

 We should know God better this year than we did last year.
 Our spiritual development should be further along than it was last year.
 Are you going forward or falling behind in your Christian walk?
 Are your spiritual wheels spinning without any progress?